 Yes, and the IAB has come up with new transparency tools over the past year, with app-ads.txt the most important.
-The tool verifies the legitimacy of sellers of an app publisher's ad inventory, but so far fewer than half of app publishers have appended the file.
+The tool verifies the legitimacy of a publisher, but so far fewer than half of app publishers have appended the file.
 The pace should increase in 2020.